 In September 2015, we partnered with Mario Bisio of Marios in Seattle and Portland, and Marios 3.10 in Bridgeport Village.
 Mario Bisio, Sr. founded the business in the 1960’s, and under the leadership of his son Mario Bisio, Jr. it has expanded to offer three retail stores and has become a leading fashion destination in the Pacific Northwest.
 Mario and his family have been great friends of ours for well over 15 years; we couldn’t find a more synergistic business to partner with.

-As we have grown over the years to offer nine locations across four brands, we formed a new entity called “Mitchell Stores”.
+As we have grown over the years to offer eight locations across four brands, we formed a new entity called “Mitchell Stores”.
 We chose this name because the stores we’ve acquired are also family businesses and we are proud to still be working with members of their founding families.
 The name also conveys that our business is built on relationships… amongst our associates, designers, and of course, our customers.

 We look forward to serving our beloved communities (in person and online) for many generations to come!